tinne26/ggfnt/specification.md

-HorzInterspacing uint8 // default horz spacing between glyphs. typically one or zero VertInterspacing uint8 // must be zero if HasVertLayout is false LineGap uint8 // suggested line gap for the font VertLineWidth uint8 // must be zero if HasVertLayout is false VertLineGap uint8 // must be zero if HasVertLayout is false
+HorzInterspacing uint8 // default horz spacing between glyphs. typically one or zero VertInterspacing uint8 // must be zero if HasVertLayout is false LineGap uint8 // suggested line gap for the font VertLineWidth uint8 // must be zero if HasVertLayout is false. doesn't include VertLineGap VertLineGap uint8 // must be zero if HasVertLayout is false
 ```